Happy and healthy

 Moortown Primary School is a happy and healthy place to learn.
 We’re proud to be a Healthy School and to have achieved ‘advanced status’ in Leeds for everything we do to promote physical and emotional health.
 We’re also proud to be a Leeds Leading Partner school to promote health within the authority.
 Read the most recent School Health Check report from the Health and Wellbeing Service in Leeds.

 Healthy activities happen all the time at Moortown:

 - Daily activities, such as Wake Up, Shake Up (a short burst of dance each morning) and lunchtime play

-- Weekly sessions of PE and SEAL
+- Weekly sessions of PE and Living and Learning

 - Occasional activities, which include specialist visitors and local sports tournaments

 - Annual events like the Being Healthy and Staying Safe themed weeks